 Free PDF Tools Every Student Actually Needs

 Between lecture slides, assignment submissions, scanned handouts, and enrollment paperwork, the average university student handles dozens of PDFs every week.
-Most of the time, those PDFs need something done to them — merged, compressed, signed, converted, or searched.
+Most of the time, those PDFs need something done to them — merged, compressed, signed, converted, or have text extracted from a scan.

-PDFGem is a suite of 28 PDF tools that run in your browser.
-Free, no account, no daily limits.
+PDFGem is a suite of 32 active PDF tools that run in your browser.
+Free, no account, no daily quotas.
 Here is how each tool maps to a real student scenario.
+There is no daily meter, but limits for each operation still depend on the tool, file, and available device memory.

 Merge Multiple Pages into One Assignment PDF

 Many learning management systems — Canvas, Moodle, Blackboard, Gradescope — accept a single PDF per submission.
-If your assignment is a Word doc plus a hand-drawn diagram plus a scanned cover sheet, you need to combine them.
+If your assignment starts as a Word document plus photos or scans, convert those inputs to PDF first and then combine the resulting PDFs.

 Compress PDFs for Upload Size Limits